blueschistrocks/School_District_Analysis/README.md

 ### Scores by School Spending
-Scores by school spending were not affected.
+Scores by school spending were not affected after recalculation.
 ![Scores by School Spending](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Spending.png)

 ### Scores by School Size
-Scores by school size were not affected.
+Scores by school size were not affected after recalculation.
 ![Scores by School Size](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Size.png)

 ### Scores by School Type
-Scores by school Type were not affected.
+Scores by school Type were not affected after recalculation.
 ![Scores by School Type](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Type.png)

 ## Summary
+The removal of the 9th grade math and reading scores significantly reduced the percent passing of the math, reading and overall percent passing for the entire school.
+If not for the re-calculation Thomas High School would have lost its spot in the top five schools in the district.
+The removal of the scores also affected a minor but negligible change in the district percent passing.